-When fenced and planted, riparian zones are a valuable asset for your dairy farm.
-They function like a sieve, helping to filter out sediment and nutrients that leave farmland in runoff before they enter waterways and provide valuable habitats for animals, birds, insects and fish.
+When fenced and planted, riparian zones are a valuable asset for dairy farms.
+They function like a sieve, helping to filter out sediment and nutrients that leave farmland in runoff before they enter waterways.
+They also provide a valuable habitat for animals, birds, insects and fish.